 Comparing discretization techniques

-In Periodic problems and plane-wave discretisations we saw how simple 1D problems can be modelled using plane-wave basis sets.
+In Periodic problems and plane-wave discretizations we saw how simple 1D problems can be modelled using plane-wave basis sets.
 This example invites you to work out some details on these aspects yourself using a number of exercises.
 The solutions are given at the bottom of the page.

 For this example we consider the discretization of